Additional Features

 An organization can have an unlimited number of workspaces.

-If you have multiple sub-brands or social media accounts you need to keep separate, you can set up multiple workspace, learn how - Understanding Spaces.
+If you manage multiple sub-brands or clients that you need to keep separate, you can set up multiple workspaces.
+Learn how at Understanding Spaces.

 Profile Groups